Page Table of Contents

 📚Step instruction to migrate Windows OS to SSD:

-• Copy as the source: does not change anything on the destination disk, and the layout is the same as the source disk.
+- Copy as the source: create a 1-to-1 copy of your source disk, the layout is the same as the source disk.

 Step 3.
 Set SSD as the primary drive and boot PC from it